jjranalli/nightwind/README.md

 ## Usage

-Nightwind relies on a fixed 'nightwind' class and a toggled 'dark' class applied on a top level element in the DOM, typically the <html> element.
+Nightwind relies on a fixed 'nightwind' class and a toggled 'dark' class applied on a top level element in the DOM, typically the root element.

 You can define your own functions to manage the dark mode, or use the helper functions included in 'nightwind/helper.js' to get started right away.